Humphry Morice (Governor of the Bank of England): Antecedents and trade

 Humphry was the only son of Humphry Morice (c.
 1640–1696), a London merchant trading extensively in Africa, America, Holland and Russia, and his wife Alice, the daughter of Sir Thomas Trollope, 1st Baronet.
 Because of the early death of his mother, the young Humphry was raised at Werrington, the seat of his uncle Sir William Morice, 1st Baronet.
 He succeeded his father in his mercantile business in 1689.
 His father's will left him in the guardianship of his two uncles, John and Nicholas.
 The latter was a skilled financial speculator, who involved and trained Humphry in that business.
 On 26 June 1704, Humphry married Judith Sandes (d.
 1720), the daughter of a London merchant, by whom he had three daughters who survived him; Elizabeth, later married her stepbrother Paggen Hale, while Judith married George Lee.

 Morice's mercantile business was extensive: he was one of four creditors for £18,000 of another merchant gone bankrupt in 1707, and he owned over £4,000 of Bank of England stock in 1710, making him eligible to become a director of the institution.
 Morice did, in fact, become a director in 1716, and continued to hold that office, He was also involved with the launch of the South Sea Company, acting as a commissioner for subscriptions in 1711.
 Morice several times testified on trade subjects before Parliament: in 1707 on losses in the West Indian trade due to the lack of convoys, and in 1710 and 1713 in favour of dismantling the Royal African Company's monopoly on West African trade.
 In light of his activity and wealth, he not unnaturally wished to enter Parliament.

 In 1715, Morice commissioned the merchantman Whydah Gally, and the following year appointed Dutch buccaneer Lawrence Prince as its captain.
-The ship was designed to participated in the triangular trade between Europe, Africa and the Americas, and participated in her maiden voyage in 1716.
-The next year, the Whydah Gally was navigating the Windward Passage between Cuba and Hispaniola when she was attacked and captured by pirates led by "Black Sam" Bellamy, who made the ship his flagship.
+The ship was designed to participate in the triangular trade between Europe, Africa and the Americas, and participated in her maiden voyage in 1716.
+The next year, the Whydah Gally was navigating the Windward Passage between Cuba and Hispaniola when she was attacked and captured by pirates led by Samuel Bellamy, who made the ship his flagship.
 After numerous attacks on merchantmen, Bellamy sailed her to Cape Cod where she wrecked on the shoals of Wellfleet on 26 April 1717.
 The governor of Massachusetts Bay, Samuel Shute, commissioned cartographer Cyprian Southack to recover anything of value from the wreck of the Whydah Gally; but, as Southack expressed with great exasperation in a number of letters to Shute, continuing storms and intense hostility from the local settlements prevented the recovery of anything valuable.